-Based on well researched principles, this workshop is designed to help couples communicate and manage conflict more effectively.
-The workshop is 10 hours and runs Friday evening from 7pm-10pm and Saturday from 9am-4pm.
+Based on well-researched principles, this workshop is designed to help couples communicate and manage conflict more effectively.
+The workshop is 8 hours and runs Friday evening from 6pm-8pm.
 This particular workshop focuses on how we communicate with each other and how hearing and listening are vastly different.
-We suggest that this be the first workshop that couples participate in as it builds basic tools which are needed for our “Handling Conflict” workshop.
+We suggest that this be the first workshop that couples participate in as it builds basic tools which are needed for our “Conflict Resolution” workshop.

 This workshop is designed to be a follow up to our first workshop, “Couples Communication”.
-This workshop is 10 hours long and runs on Friday night from 7pm-10pm and Saturday from 9am-4pm.
+This workshop is 10 hours long and runs on Friday night from 6pm – 8pm.
 Based on the research of the world’s leading expert on marriages, Dr. John Gottman, you will go deeper into exploring the impact that each individual in the relationship can have.
 Dr. Gottman’s research spans over 35 years and his findings and techniques have been shown to be effective in various relational situations.

 This workshop is based on Dr. Sue Johnson’s empirically validated “Emotional Focused Couples Therapy”.
 It is designed to help couples understand each other’s needs & emotional language to allow a deeper connection.
 Often the root of conflict & disconnection are ummet/misread needs.

 - How your thinking and feeling affect your behaviours